Bank of America

 During the nearly 2 years at Bank of America I worked on a few other projects, collaborating with various departments.
 The applications are for internal use, not available to the general public to see.
 During the course of my work I followed the Design Thinking process in Agile environment like I described above.

-Working at a large, complex corporation, I realized that it's imperative to take the time to look at the big picture, broaden my perspective by learning from coworkers outside of my area of expertise, all the while keeping up with the ever-changing trends in UX design.
+Working at a large, complex corporation, made it imperative to devise a solid UX strategy; to look at the big picture, broaden my perspective by learning from coworkers outside of my area of expertise, all the while keeping up with the ever-changing trends in design.
 Sure it's time-consuming but viewing this process as an exciting discovery (kind of like visiting a foreign country) let me make the time.
 Think strategy not just tactics.
-Think elevating the user experience, not just styling the new feature.
+Think elevating the user experience, not just styling the new features.

 Bank of America